Duke of Edinburgh

 The Duke of Edinburgh Award scheme is a life-changing experience.
 It is an opportunity to set personal challenges and push boundaries, developing children's independence and self-esteem.
 It is an internationally recognised mark of achievement and respected by colleges, universities and employers.

-Please see the Duke of Edinburgh website for further information about the award then please direct your enquiry to Miss Heffron, the DofE Coordinator.
+Please see the Duke of Edinburgh website for further information about the award then please contact to Miss Barrett, the DofE Coordinator.

 At Gable Hall, all Year 9 students will be invited to take part in their Bronze award.

 There are four sections students will need to complete to earn their award: